threefoldfoundation/www_docs_threefold_io/docs_website/docs/become-a-farmer/farming.md

 ![](become_farmer.png)

-> Become a contributor of Storage, Compute & Network capacity to the ThreeFold Network.
+> Become a contributor of storage, compute & network capacity to the ThreeFold Grid.

 ThreeFold Farming is a unique concept in the ThreeFold ecosystem where individuals, called farmers, can: